andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

     and coalesce(nullif(end_station_name, ''), '') = ''
     and coalesce(nullif(end_station_id, ''), '') = ''
     and coalesce(nullif(member_casual, ''), '') = ''
-    -- Combine the results with the results from other tables using UNION ALL union all select
+union all
+select
     '202302-divvy-tripdata' as table_name